Evaluation, Grading and Promotion of Students

 - to return to the curriculum from a LOA.

-3.4 Procedures: All students on the SEPC’s agenda will be notified by email of the date, time, and location of the meeting, and will be informed of the right to appear at the meeting and/or to submit a written statement to the SEPC.
+All students on the SEPC’s agenda will be notified by email of the date, time, and location of the meeting at least THREE business days prior to the meeting.
+Students will be informed of the right to appear at the meeting and/or to submit a written statement to the SEPC.
 A student is not required, but is strongly encouraged, to attend the meeting.
 Within 24 hours of notification, a student must contact the appropriate Student Affairs officer to indicate whether or not the student will attend.

-A student who elects to appear before the SEPC may bring a faculty advisor.
+A student may bring a faculty advisor to the SEPC meeting.
 The advisor may present information to the SEPC, but will not participate in the general discussion about the student.
-Neither the student nor the advisor may be present during discussion, deliberation, or voting on the petition or performance issues.
+Neither the student nor the advisor may be present during discussion, deliberation, or voting on the petition.
 Attorneys are not permitted to attend SEPC meetings.

 Records and other documents relating to a student on the SEPC’s meeting agenda are available to Committee members prior to or at the meeting.
 Upon request, the student will have the opportunity to review in advance all documents to be submitted to the Committee.
-The student should have the opportunity to discuss adverse reports or evaluations with the appropriate Course Director/ Clerkship/Rotation Director before the SEPC acts on any reports or evaluations.
+The student should have the opportunity to discuss adverse reports or evaluations with the appropriate Course Director, Clerkship Director, or Rotation Director before the SEPC acts on any reports or evaluations.

-SEPC decisions are based upon the student’s entire academic record and disciplinary record, if any, at the time of the meeting.
-SEPC actions may include, but are not limited to, requiring a Repeat Year, mandating that the student enter a Decelerated Curriculum or take a LOA, placing the student on probation, suspending the student, or dismissing the student from BUSM.
+SEPC decisions are based upon the student’s entire academic and disciplinary record, if any, at the time of the meeting.
+SEPC actions may include, but are not limited to, requiring:

-The Chair will communicate the SEPC’s decision to the student in writing, ordinarily within 10 business days.
+The Chair will communicate the SEPC’s decision to the student in writing within 10 business days.

-3.5 Disciplinary Proceedings Reports to the SEPC: When a student in the MD or any of the combined MD programs has been found responsible for violating any disciplinary code of academic or professional conduct of the University, the SEPC shall be notified of the final decision.
+3.6 Disciplinary Proceedings Reports to the SEPC: When a student in the MD or any of the combined MD programs has been found responsible for violating any disciplinary code of academic or professional conduct of the University, the SEPC shall be notified of the University’s final determination.
 The SEPC may review the final decision and the student’s complete academic record and may determine if other action is appropriate.
+If a student in a combined degree program is brought to the respective promotions or disciplinary committee, the SEPC shall be notified.

 4. Committee on Appeals